arnavdixit25/AI-Finance-Manager/README.md

 ## 🧠 Overview

-AI Finance Manager is a smart, scalable, and user-friendly platform that enables individuals to track expenses, set financial goals, and receive personalized insights through conversational AI.
-The platform uses custom AI logic to process user data, perform financial analysis, and respond to natural language queries.
+AI Finance Manager is a smart personal finance assistant that helps you manage your money better.
+It allows you to log and categorize expenses, set and track savings goals, and understand your financial behavior through visual dashboards.
+You can ask questions in plain English like “How much did I spend on food last month?” and get AI-generated responses using built-in NLP features.

-It features a responsive dashboard, goal tracker, printable reports, and intelligent recommendations—making it a complete toolkit for modern personal finance management.
+Built as a full-stack web app using React.js, Node.js, Express, and MongoDB, the app integrates custom Machine Learning logic and Natural Language Processing to make financial planning intuitive, intelligent, and user-friendly.
+It also supports exporting printable reports, giving you complete control and visibility over your financial health.

 ---